joshfinley/joshfinley.github.io/content/posts/2023-10-17-pebless-getmodulehandle.md

 ## ASLR Analysis

 One challenge in locating modules without the aid of conventional resources is ASLR.
 Microsoft introduced its first Windows implementation of ASLR with Windows Vista in 2007{{< reference content="https://en.wikipedia.org/wiki/Address_space_layout_randomization" citation="" >}}.
 Microsoft's implementation differs from others due to several reasons.
 As a result, randomization of module addresses is less complete than that on Linux{{< reference content="https://www.mandiant.com/resources/blog/six-facts-about-address-space-layout-randomization-on-windows" citation="" >}}.
-This, among other peculiarities of Windows ASLR, introduces weaknesses that can be be taken advantage of by exploit and malware developers.
+This, among other peculiarities of Windows ASLR, introduces weaknesses that can be taken advantage of by exploit and malware developers.

 ***Slide Reuse Across Processes with Same Name***